 - How many jury trials have you litigated?

 - How often do you work out plea agreements or ask for a lesser charge?

 - What are your attorney's fees, and how are they calculated?
 Do you offer a payment plan?

 - Would you be willing to provide references from clients you've helped?

-Criminal Defense Lawyer Fees
+Criminal Defense Lawyer Legal Fees

 The cost of hiring a criminal defense lawyer will vary depending on a number of factors, including the attorney's experience, reputation, track record, and geographical location.
 Most criminal defense attorneys bill their time either hourly or by a flat fee arrangement.
 Depending on the fee arrangement, some attorneys may allow you to get on a payment plan to handle ongoing charges.
 Others may require an upfront retainer fee before working on the case.

-In all cases, it's wise to consult with a variety of criminal defense lawyers in your area to find one you feel comfortable with in representing you and get a sense of the costs involved.
+In all cases, it's wise to consult with a variety of criminal defense lawyers in your area to find one you feel comfortable with representing you and to get a sense of the costs involved.

-Are You Ready to Hire a Criminal Defense Lawyer?
+Are You Ready To Hire a Criminal Defense Lawyer?